pubnub/pubnub-mcp-server/resources/sdk_docs/python_storage-and-playback.md

 `
 ```

-#### Use history() to retrieve messages newer than a given timetoken by paging from oldest message to newest message starting at a single point in time (exclusive)[​](#use-history-to-retrieve-messages-newer-than-a-given-timetoken-by-paging-from-oldest-message-to-newest-message-starting-at-a-single-point-in-time-exclusive)
+Retrieve messages newer than a given timetoken (exclusive), paging oldest to newest:

 ```
 `1pubnub.history()\